-Several years ago, my mother in-law fell while trying to sit down on her bed.
-At first there seem to be no apparent injury.
+Several years ago, my mother-in-law fell while trying to sit down on her bed.
+At first, there seemed to be no apparent injury.
 But after a few days, it was determined she had a fractured hip and would require surgery.

-The first thing our home care company did was to send out a Physical Therapist to evaluate our mother in-law and our house.
+The first thing our home care company did was to send out a Physical Therapist to evaluate our mother-in-law and our house.
 It didn’t take but a couple of minutes for the PT to inform us of the need for a wheelchair ramp.

 Which entry door are you going to use for the ramp?

 - The practical consideration is space for the ramp and height of the exiting doorway from level ground.
 The higher the door, the longer the ramp and the more area needed.

-Homeowner Preferences and Neighborhood Aesthetics
+Home-owner Preferences and Neighborhood Aesthetics

 Person’s Abilities Using Ramp

-If the height is no more than a couple of steps, you may be able to use small portable ramp that can be easily removable.
-Taller than that and a more substantial design is in order.
+If the height is no more than a couple of steps, you can use a small portable ramp that can be easily removable.
+Taller than that, and a more substantial design is in order.

-You should always follow these recommendations to the letter.
+You should always follow these recommendations in the letter.
 It will do no good to go to the trouble and expense of a new ramp only to find the patient can’t travel it safely.

 Permanent or Temporary